ArenA-Crowds/Crowds/README.md

     "processingTimestamp": 1436025078040
 ```

-Example of on line of the raw input data for ArenaRawDataAnalysis.ipynb:
+Example of one line of the raw input data for ArenaRawDataAnalysis.ipynb:
 ```json
 {
     "measurementTimestamp": 1436220095136,